priteshyadav444/fcm-push-notification-in-laravel-php/README.md

 ## Step 1: Install Required Packages

-First, install the necessary package to interact with Firebase:
+First, install the necessary package to interact with Firebase: (https://packagist.org/packages/google/apiclient)

 ```bash
 composer require google/apiclient
 ```
-If you're facing a timeout error then either increase the timeout for composer by adding the env flag as COMPOSER_PROCESS_TIMEOUT=600 composer install or you can put this in the config section of the composer schema: https://packagist.org/packages/google/apiclient
+- If you're facing a timeout error then either increase the timeout for composer by adding the env flag as COMPOSER_PROCESS_TIMEOUT=600 composer install or you can put this in the config section of the composer schema:

 ---

 ## Step 2: Generate Service Account JSON File

 1. Go to [Firebase Console](https://console.firebase.google.com/).
-2. Select your project and navigate to **Project Settings > Service Accounts**.
+2. Select your project and navigate to **Project Settings > Service Accounts**. ( create if don't have project in firebase.
 3. Click on **Generate New Private Key** and download the JSON file.
 4. Move the `service_account.json` file to a secure location in your Laravel project, e.g., `storage/app/private/service_account.json`.